StochasticBiology/hypercube-hmm/README.md

 `0011`<br>
 `1001`

-Have a look at `hyperhmm-demos.R` for some examples.
+Have a look at `hyperhmm-demos.R` for some examples, and `hyperhmm-run.R` for more examples from the paper.

 _For the command line:_